 When Will I Get My Final Travel Information And Tickets?

-Your final travel documents, e-tickets and any holiday vouchers will be uploaded to your online account approximately one week prior to departure.
+Your final travel documents will be sent to you via email approximately one week prior to departure.
 If you require them earlier, we will do our best to assist.

 Sadly, I Need To Cancel The Holiday; How Do I Do This?